returntocorp/cli/README.md

 ## Troubleshooting

-- If you run into issues running `r2c` commands, you can run with `--debug` flag and reach out to `support@ret2.co` with the error log.
+- If you run into issues running `r2c` commands, you can run with `--verbose` flag and reach out to `support@ret2.co` with the error log.